openholisticdevelopment/open-holistic-development/README.md

 ## Principles

-* Big Picture Communication:
+* Big Picture Communication.
+Every idea can be:
-    * Every idea can be described in one sentence, in one paragraph, in a picture (e.g. before/after or big picture), linked to further explanation/details.
+    * described in one sentence, in one paragraph,
+    * in a picture (e.g. before/after or big picture)
+    * linked to further explanation/details.
 * Easy to understand, share, do and develop
 * System understanding, communication and teaching/sharing
 * Connected to real life as much as possible